pikim/tomato-mqtt/README.md

 # tomato-grafana

-Scripts to display metrics from routers running DD-WRT.
+Scripts to display metrics from routers running FreshTomato.
 Developed on Netgear R7000.

 # Requirements